On the classification of function algebras on subvarieties of noncommutative operator balls: Completely Contractive Representations

+Now, every $X \in \fV$ clearly defines a bounded-pointwise continuous point evaluation representation $\Phi_X$.
 Conversely, if $X = \pi(\Phi) \in \bD_Q$ is the projection of a bounded-pointwise continuous representation then $\Phi$ lifts to a bounded-pointwise continuous representation of $H^\infty(\bD_Q)$, therefore this lift is an evaluation map $\Phi_X$ that annihilates $I(\fV)$, so $X \in \fV$.
 Thus $\pi$ restricts to a bijection from the bounded-pointwise continuous representations in $\pi^{-1}(\bD_Q)$ and $\fV$.
 One easily verifies that this bijection is a homeomorphism. \end{proof}

 As pointed out in Remark \ref{remark_boundary_representations_for_H_infty}, we do not understand the complete picture of the representation theory yet and hence, certain aspects of the isomorphism problem for $H^\infty(\fV)$ are still hidden.
 We therefore turn our attention to solving the isomorphism problem for the algebras $A(\fV)$ when $\fV$ is a homogeneous subvariety in some nc operator ball $\bD_Q$.